DavidKWH/deep_learning/README.md

 ### Spectral normalization with GAN (SN-GAN)

 I need to modify the Lipschitz norm to K=3.
 This is natural consequence of tanh tending to a linear function if the support of the input is restricted to a small neighborhood about the origin, which is what happens when the largest singular value is limited to 1.
 The discriminator becomes linear when the spectral norm is too small.

+### Wesserstein WGAN with gradient penalty (WGAN-GP)

+I really like the Earth-Mover distance and how graident penalty does not restrict the activation inputs to a small neighborhood around zero (not to mention the sample code works out of the box =).
+However as Miyato et al. pointed out this is more computationally intense compared to their method.